-The NY Chapter and Northeast Division of the American Fisheries Society are pleased to announce the 2019 program to be held February 6-8th, 2019 at the Poughkeepsie Grand Hotel in Poughkeepskie, NY.
+The NY Chapter and Northeast Division of the American Fisheries Society held their Annual meeting on February 6-8th, 2019 at the Poughkeepsie Grand Hotel in Poughkeepskie, NY.

-Our plenary theme, Fish on the Move, will explore new understanding of “traditional” movement ecology (e.g., diadromy), climate change-induced shifts in species ranges, as well as movements of invasive species.
-Additionally, this session will consider consequences of these movements on human communities.
-Our invited speakers are:
+Our plenary theme, Fish on the Move, explored new understandings of “traditional” movement ecology (e.g., diadromy), climate change-induced shifts in species ranges, as well as movements of invasive species.
+Additionally, this session considered consequences of these movements on human communities.

 - David Secor, University of Maryland, author of Ecology of Marine Fish Migrations;

 - Janet Nye, Stony Brook University, expert on climate induced range shifts in North Atlantic fishes;